adambard/learnxinyminutes-docs/dart.html.markdown

 **Dart** is a single threaded, general puprose programming languages.
 It borrows a lot from other mainstream languages.
 It supports Streams, Futures(known as Promises in JavaScript), Generics, First-class functions(closures) and static type checking.
-Dart can run in any platform such as Web, CLI,Desktop, Mobile and IoT devices.
+Dart can run in any platform such as Web, CLI, Desktop, Mobile and IoT devices.

 Dart's most controversial feature is its ~~Optional Typing~~ Static Type safety and [Sound Type checks](https://dart.dev/guides/language/sound-dart).